2nd Position Hard Money Loans

-2nd mortgage hard money lenders (private money lenders) are able to provide 2nd loans to property owners who currently have sufficient equity in their property.
+2nd mortgage hard money lenders (private money lenders) are able to provide 2nd position hard money loans to property owners who currently have sufficient equity in their property.
 In these types of situations, the property owner typically has a low-interest 1st mortgage they want to keep in place but they need to pull equity from the property quickly.
 The borrower is often looking to use the 2nd position hard money loan to take advantage of an investment opportunity or solve an issue they are dealing with.
 2nd position hard money loans are only intended to be a short-term solution and the borrower needs to have a long-term plan.
-The private 2nd mortgage allows the borrower to keep their long-term loan in place and still borrow against the equity in the property.
+The private 2nd mortgage allows the borrower to keep the long-term loan in place and still borrow against the equity in the property.

-A 2nd trust deed is a loan or mortgage recorded against real estate behind an existing loan (1st).
-A 2nd trust deed is also known as a junior lien.
+A second trust deed is a loan or mortgage recorded against real estate behind an existing loan (first).
+A second trust deed is also known as a junior lien.
 The timing of the recording of the loans against the property determines the priority (first recorded loan is senior).
 A hard money second mortgage, home equity line of credit or home equity loan are the most common examples of second trust deeds.

 2nd Trust Deed Loan Rates

 Hard money 2nd trust deed loans rates will be higher than interest rates for a 1st due to the increased risk to the lender.
 A 2nd behind a large 1st presents a great deal of risk to the lender of the 2nd.
 If the borrower does not make payments on the 1st loan, the lender of the 1st may foreclose on the borrower at which point the lender of the 2nd will have their loan wiped out.
 The extra risk for the lender in 2nd position is the reason for the higher interest rate.